Campaign for Amendment Proposed by Congress or by Limited Convention

 If you believe this Solution is worth examining, start an email cascade circulation of this website address (cusdi.org) with a suggestion to continue the cascade.
 Similarly, use your social media to pass on the message.
 An organization will be needed in each State to interface with their State Legislatures.

-Finally, since nothing new is absolutely assured of success, the Initiatives Amendment is automatically and gracefully repealed after 10 and 20 years unless the People reaffirm their desire to keep it.
+People fear the unknown; nothing new is absolutely assured of success.
+And certainly, the Initiatives Amendment is a major step in the Great American Experiment in Democracy.
+The Initiatives Amendment therefore includes a clause whereby it is automatically and gracefully repealed after 10 and 20 years unless the People reaffirm their desire to keep it.